lebbe/WobblyEyes/Readme.md

 # WobblyEyes

 WobblyEyes is a JavaScript library that creates a pair of animated eyes that follow the mouse cursor and blink periodically.
+You can see a live example [here](https://lebbe.github.io/WobblyEyes/).

 ## Installation